spienzler/device/README.md

 1. Install Raspbian Buster Lite: [RaspberryPi Raspian Doc](https://www.raspberrypi.org/documentation/installation/installing-images/)
 1. For a headless installation, place an empty file 'ssh' on the boot partition:
   `touch /path/to/mounted/sd-card/boot/ssh`
-1. Make sure you can access your Raspy by console/ssh.
+1. Make sure you can access your Raspi by console/ssh.

 ### Spienzler